hadar-co/kubeconform/Readme.md

 Summary: 1 resource found in 1 file - Valid: 1, Invalid: 0, Errors: 0 Skipped: 0
 ```

-### Usage as a Github Action
+## Integrating Kubeconform in the CI

-Kubeconform publishes Docker Images to Github's new Container Registry, ghcr.io.
+`Kubeconform` publishes Docker Images to Github's new Container Registry (ghcr.io).
 These images
 can be used directly in a Github Action, once logged in using a [_Github Token_](https://github.blog/changelog/2021-03-24-packages-container-registry-now-supports-github_token/).

+### Github Workflow

 Example:
 ```yaml